Timo Meier: San Jose Sharks

 After failing to qualify for the Stanley Cup playoffs the previous two seasons, Meier and the Sharks began the 2021–22 season with four straight wins.
 Shortly after ending their win streak, Meier and teammate Kevin Labanc were placed on the NHL's COVID-19 protocol list on 2 November.
 While Meier and six other players were recovering, the Sharks went 3–3–0 in their absence for a 7–5–1 overall record.
 Upon returning to the Sharks lineup, Meier maintained a three-game point streak which included four goals and two assists.
 On 16 December, Meier became the fourth Shark in franchise history to register at least 29 points in 25 games and the first since Joe Thornton in 2010.

 By early January 2022, Meier led all Sharks players in assists and points while ranking second in goals.
 Across the league, he was tied for ninth in points while also setting a new career-high 1.22 points-per-game.
 His play during the first part of the season earned him a selection to the 2022 All-Star Game.
 Four days after the selection, he became the first player in Sharks franchise history to score five goals in one game, in a 6–2 win over the Los Angeles Kings.
 Following the five-goal game, Meier scored once more in a 3–2 loss to the Seattle Kraken and was subsequently named one of the NHL's three stars of the week.

 New Jersey Devils

 On 26 February 2023, Meier was traded to the New Jersey Devils in a multi-player trade.
+Recovering from injury, Meier later made his debut for the Devils against the Arizona Coyotes on 5 March.
+Finishing the regular season with nine goals and 14 points through 21 regular season games, Meier helped the Devils qualify for the playoffs for the first time in five seasons.
+In the playoffs, Meier led the Devils in hits and contributed with two goals and four points through 11 games.

+As a pending restricted free agent at the conclusion of the season, Meier signed an eight-year, $70.4 million contract extension with the Devils on 28 June 2023.

+International play

+Meier represented Switzerland at the 2025 IIHF World Championship, where he recorded three goals and seven assists in ten games and won a silver medal.